An easy corned beef an cabbage recipe made conveniently in your crock pot. Make this hearty festive meal for St. Patrick’s Day!

 Serve the corned beef with the cooked vegetables and cabbage, and enjoy!

 * You can use a wide variety of beers for this recipe, but I would recommend not using anything too hoppy like an IPA.
 Generally, porter, stout, blonde, or amber ale work great!
+If you're gluten-free, use a gluten-free beer like Omission.
+You can also replace the beer with more broth.

 **You can replace the chicken broth with beef broth or another beer.